hashemifar/DPPI/README.md

 Necessary input files before running the command:
 You should have a 1)file and a 2)folder with names the same as the input name:
-1)The suffix of the file is ‘.node’ (e.g myFile.node).
+1)The suffix of the file is ‘.node’ (e.g myTrain.node).
 This file has a one column which contains names of all proteins in the train data.
-2) The folder that contains profiles of proteins (e.g myFile).
+2) The folder that contains profiles of proteins (e.g myTrain).
 The name of the profiles inside this folder is the same as the protein names in ‘.node’ file

 Output:
 1) cropped profiles: It is in t7 format.
 The name of this file is the input name followed by “_number_crop_512” (e.g. myTrain_number_crop_512.t7)